PaulHaeberli/uvwasm/README.md

 ### NOTE

 On macOS: This runs fine on Firefox, Google Chrome.
-Currently having problems on macOS Safari.
+Currently having problems on macOS Safari on M1, macOS Safari on intel works.

 On iOS: Fine on iPad and iPhone.